Copyright © November 6, 2017

-Our Lord announced the purpose of the church, but wholly without explanation as to how, when, or of what materials, that church should be built, or what should be its position, relationships, privileges or duties.
+Our Lord announced the purpose of His churches, His assemblies, but wholly without explanation as to how, when, or of what materials, those churches should be built, or what should be their position, relationships, privileges or duties.
 The Epistles of Paul develop the doctrine of the church.
-In those epistles, the church, the “mystery which from the beginning of the world hath been hid in God” (Ep.
+In those epistles, the New Testament church, the “mystery which from the beginning of the world hath been hid in God” (Ep.
 3.9), is fully revealed, and fully instructed as to her unique place in the counsels and purposes of God.
 Through Paul alone we know that a church is not an organization, but an organism, the body of Christ, instinct with His life, and heavenly in calling, promise, and destiny.
 Through him alone we know the nature, purpose, and form of organization of local churches, and the right conduct of such gatherings.
 This article will not address all those facets of a church, but will concentrate on the nature of a local church body.

 The Apostle Paul was a man well educated in earthly and temporal matters before his salvation.
 As an apostle, Paul rejected his worldly wisdom gained in “higher education.”
 Before his conversion, he studied in Tarsus under Gamaliel (Ac.
 22.3).
 He was a Pharisee of Pharisees.